eri24816/assistant/README.md

    pip install -r back/requirements.txt
    ```

-2. Set the environment variables in the .env file.
+2. Create a .env file in the root directory.
    ```
    WORKING_DIR=working directory for the assistant OPENAI_API_KEY=your_openai_api_key